 Grant funding is available to all of Kent’s 65 clubs.

 We are very keen to see this funding pool used!
 We do, though want to ensure that grants secure effective outcomes for clubs and value for money.
-There is no maximum cap to the amount to be applied for.
+There is no maximum cap on the amount to be applied for.
 We will assess each application (whether it be for £500 or £5000) on its merits.
 The County has therefore set out the following criteria against which applications for grant funding will be assessed:

 - Applications will be accepted from all clubs at whatever Level